Fitness and Performance

 There are many injuries that can occur at the foot and ankle complex.
 However, the most common injuries are lateral ankle sprains, achilles tendonitis, metatarsal stress fractures and tibialis posterior strain/tears (Prem et al. 2016).

 Lateral ankle sprains and metatarsal stress fractures (also known as ‘Dancer’s Fracture’ which affects the distal shaft of the fifth metatarsal) are closely related.
 The mechanism involves an inward rotation whilst the foot is axially loaded in a plantar-flexed position (McCormack et al. 2018).
 Prem et al. (2016) found 23% of dancers suffered with chronic ankle instability, which subsequently predisposes them to ‘dancers fracture’.
 Inversion injuries such as these can cause secondary pathologies including osteochondral lesions to the talus and posterior impingement (Smith et al. 2015).
-Therefore, physiotherapists need to be vigilant when assessing foot and ankle injuries to ensure other injuries are not missed, causing problems later down the line.
+Therefore, physiotherapists need to be vigilant when assessing foot and ankle injuries in dancers to ensure other injuries are not missed, causing problems later down the line.

 Here are some of the most common injuries and their symptoms: